Qinlingosaurus

 The holotype, NWUV 1112, was found in a layer of the Hongtuling Formation or Shanyang Formation, perhaps dating from the Maastrichtian.
 It consists of an ilium, ischium and three vertebrae.
 The ilium has a length of seventy-seven centimetres and is elongated with a convex upper profile.
 Its anterior process is relatively long.
 The pubic process is long, the ischial process short.

-In view of the limited fossil evidence, it is classified as Sauropoda incertae sedis.
-It probably represents a member of the Neosauropoda.
-Given its temporal range it may be a titanosaur.
+Xue and colleagues, in their original description of Qinlingosaurus, were uncertain whether to classify it as a titanosaur or in some other family of sauropods.
+They noted that the ilium had similarities to that of Opisthocoelicaudia.
+In 2015, Xing and colleagues tentatively classified it as a neosauropod.
+In 2023, Mo and colleagues listed it as a titanosauriform.

+Qinlingosaurus luonanensis was considered a nomen dubium by Upchurch and colleagues in 2004.